Helping Benefit Plan Sponsors Fulfill Fiduciary Duties

 Employee benefit plan audits are a core service line of Bennett Thrasher’s Auditing & Assurance (A&A) department.
 Our team members have years of experience auditing employee benefit plans and evaluating plan compliance, and they regularly attend AICPA, Georgia Society of Certified Public Accountants (GSCPAs) and in-house trainings that focus on new and emerging regulations and compliance requirements.

-If your employee benefit plan has recently exceeded the threshold of 100 participants or if you’re seeking a more responsive and experienced benefit plan audit firm, contact Matt Grosvenor or call 770.396.2200 to schedule a consultation.
+If your employee benefit plan has recently exceeded the threshold of 100 participants or if you’re seeking a more responsive and experienced benefit plan audit firm, contact Matt Grosvenor or Alana Mueller by calling 770.396.2200 to schedule a consultation.